alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

 For now, this guide covers only the metrics available via [`ngx_http_stub_status_module`](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) and variables associated with the F/OSS version of Nginx.
 More comprehensive metrics are available via [`ngx_http_stub_status_module`](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), which is included with the commercial version (Nginx Plus).
 A later revision of this guide will be expanded to include those Nginx Plus metrics.

-So roll up you sleeves, grab a slanket or snuggie, and let's talk Nginx metrics...
+So roll up your sleeves, grab your Slanket or Snuggie, and let's talk Nginx metrics...

 ## Data Sources